How to Get Cast in a ‘Spider-Man’ Movie

 “When you get an audition, look at who’s directing it, who has written it, [and] look at their work,” Maisler told us.
 “There’s a tone that every director has.
 There’s so much information to be gotten from doing that research.
 Then try to make some strong choices.
 I feel bad for actors if they’re self-taping and not getting any direction, because they don’t know what to do.
 But sometimes people go just in the middle, and the middle never works.
 Just try to, with what you know, make a choice.”

-Find comfort in your fear: With decades of experience under his belt, Willem Dafoe—who played the villain Green Goblin opposite Maguire—has also been known to teach acting classes.
-Dafoe focuses on experimentation and trying “to get [students] off their game and then have them find what it feels like to be off their game, to throw them off balance a little bit,” he explained, noting that many actors come to the industry with preconceived notions and hesitate to think outside the box they’ve constructed.
+Find comfort in your fear.
+With decades of experience under his belt, Willem Dafoe—who played the villain Green Goblin opposite Maguire—has also been known to teach acting classes.
+Dafoe focuses on experimentation and trying “to get [students] off their game and then have them find what it feels like to be off their game, to throw them off balance a little bit,” he explained to Far Out Magazine, noting that many actors come to the industry with preconceived notions and hesitate to think outside the box they’ve constructed.

-Never stop learning: Holland might be young, but he’s wise enough to realize that learning never ends.
-“I’d be so naive to say that my training is finished,” he explained.
+Never stop learning.
+“I’d be so naive to say that my training is finished,” says Holland.
 “Acting is a muscle, and it’s something that can always get stronger.
 Whenever you work with new people, regardless of whether you think they’re good or not, you will always learn something from them.
 I’m continuing to learn every day.
 I’m learning about directing, learning about producing, learning about writing.
 All of those things are helping me become a better actor.”

 He added: “Lots of it kind of boils down to: How would I react in this scene?
 Figure that out, and then put the character on top.
 The easiest way for me to find a character is to find the similarities between myself and the character and then build on that.”